My name is Rose, and I live in Charlottesville, Virginia.

 I was also trying to alleviate this growing stress inside myself about our impact in the world.
 Everywhere I turned, I heard more bad news.

 I learned a bit about our consumption and waste stream, and what I learned disturbed me.
-Every American throws away an average of 4.5 pounds of garbage per day.
+The average American throws away more than 4 pounds of garbage per day.

 I learned a term called Planned Obsolescence, which means that things are designed to be used up and thrown away.
 According to Annie Leonard, a garbage expert, 99% of what we purchase ends up in a landfill within 6 months.